Sendvi41/ProductsWebApp/README.md

 # Information retrieval system for working with the register of goods (ProductsWebApp)
+The system for providing the user with information about goods, and providing summary tables based on the information entered
 ## List of technologies and languages
 - Spring core
 - SpringMVC